jesusvillalobos1/tf_microblog/README.md

    &nbsp;

-4 We will now build the app server golden image using packer: go to the directory:
+4 We will now build the app server golden image using packer

+go to the directory:

 /big-project/Images/AppServer

-**This process will take about 20 min run the command:
+**This process will take about 20 min

+run the command:

 ```